-Private Stone, Number 2099, would not sail to the United Kingdom until a further five weeks a day had then elapsed.
+Private Mercer, Number 2180, would not sail to the United Kingdom until a further three weeks and four days had then elapsed.
 What the reasons might have been for this delay, or how he was to spend the lengthy waiting-period after his attestation, appear not to have been documented.
-It may therefore be that he continued to work temporarily and was perhaps to spend time with friends and family at his home in the Trinity Bay community of Bonaventure, North Side - but of course, these conclusions are a little bit speculative\.
+It may therefore be that he continued to work temporarily and was perhaps to spend time with friends and family at his home in the Conception Bay community of Upper Island Cove - but of course, these conclusions are a little bit speculative and it may also have been decided that he remain in the capital city.

-\It is almost certain that some of the recruits, those whose home was not in St. John's or close to the city, or those who had no friends or family to offer board and lodging, were to be quartered in the curling rink at Fort William in St. John's, a building which was to serve as a barracks.
+A certain number of the recruits at this time, those whose home was not in St. John's or close to the city, or those who had no friends or family to offer board and lodging - or for perhaps other reasons - were to be quartered in the curling rink at Fort William in St. John's, a building which was to serve as a barracks.

 When he eventually took ship it was as a private soldier of the second contingent of 'H' Company that he embarked for...overseas service...onto the SS Sicilian in St. John's Harbour on March 23-24, 1916.
-The vessel did not sail from Newfoundland until the morrow, the 25th, to reach the United Kingdom some two weeks later - a slow crossing\.
+The vessel did not sail from Newfoundland until the morrow, the 25th, to reach the United Kingdom some two weeks later - a slow crossing.

-\It was surely not because she was in a slow-moving convoy as this system did not come into being until 1917.
+It was surely not because she was in a slow-moving convoy as this system did not come into being until 1917.
 The fact that she was carrying a large quantity of fish from St. John, New Brunswick - and had sailed from there on March 18 - to supply the needs on the Canadian Expeditionary Force in the United Kingdom was likely not a factor either.